rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Now if you open the file `index.html` you should get a page with two links at the top: <q>About</q>, and <q>Writing</q>.

 Unfortunately the <q>Writing</q> link does nothing: we need to create that page.
-Create a file called `writing.html` in the same directory and populate it with pretty much the same contents as `index.html`, but replace the `<article>...</article>` with something slightly different, say
+Create a new directory called `writing` and in that directory create a file called `index.html`.
+Then, fill it with pretty much the same contents as `index.html`, but replace the `<article>...</article>` with something slightly different, say
 ```
 <article>
   <h1>Some things I've written</h1>